Dither and Delay over Miscarriages of Justice Inquiry Findings

 “Financial constraints and an increased caseload have compromised the CCRC’s ability to carry out its role effectively in all cases.
 Without increased resources the CCRC cannot examine all relevant documents, carry out enough face-to-face enquiries and take advice from external forensic experts.
 The report also expresses serious concerns about the non-disclosure or destruction of exculpatory material.
 It recommends changes to the retention of documents and that the CCRC should have additional powers to obtain information and material from public bodies in a timely manner.”

 The Minister’s response not only ignores these widely acknowledged and carefully evidenced criticisms, but leaves open a number of important questions, which we now want to follow up on.
-We encourage all of you reading this to do the same:
+We encourage all of you reading this to do the same.
+We have also prepared a template letter which you can send to your local MP:

 - What action is the government taking to implement the 4 legislative changes recommended by the Commission in respect of the Court of Appeal, to assist it in its consideration of criminal appeals?